KentStateWeb/rwd/_posts/2015-09-03-week2-preview.md

 * Learned about the history of web design and watched a video on Jeffery Zeldman
 * Ate a lot of popcorn

-I tweeted out a link to the Zeldman video on the @rwdKent account and Mr. Zeldman retweeted and replied saying "All credit belongs to the http://lynda.com  staff, who turned my nonsensical ramblings into a watchable video. :)".
+I tweeted out a link to the Zeldman video on the @rwdKent account and Mr. Zeldman retweeted and replied saying:

+>"All credit belongs to the http://lynda.com  staff, who turned my nonsensical ramblings into a watchable video. :)"

 You can follow [@RWDKent](https://twitter.com/rwdkent) on Twitter.

 Looking ahead to Week 2 (Sept.
 8), we will be diving into HTML, the building blocks of the web, using CodePen and exploring GitHub, a cloud-based community for hosting your web projects.